|

 outcast, Carter explores and shatters

-the sterotypes behind the relationships, friendships, rumors, peer
+the stereotypes behind the relationships, friendships, rumors, peer

 pressure, sports, bullies,